tvestelind/tvestelind.github.io/index.md

 `2016-`
 __OP5 AB, Gothenburg__ Software Engineer

-- Development of OP5 Monitor which consists of many open- and closed source components written in several different languages, the majority of them in C, PHP and Python.
+- Development of OP5 Monitor, an application consisting of many open- and closed source components written in several different languages, the majority of them in C, PHP and Python.
 - Unit testing using pytest (and similar) and integration tests written in Gherkin and executed using behave/cucumber with quite some docker usage.
 - Source control, review and continuous integration using in git, Bitbucket and Buildbot/GoCD.
 - Working agile using Scrum and and Jira to manage our backlog, user stories and sprints.

 `2015-2016`
 __Stormshield, Lyon__ Software Engineer

 - Development of a malware detection service consisting of a REST API using Python and Flask.
 - Implementation of a virus scanning component using Kaspersky's SDK and C++.
 - Source control, review and continuous integration in git, Gitlab and Jenkins.